jeremiah-tay/mental_health_agentic_chatbot/README.md

 ### Step 5.1: Obtain OAuth 2.0 Credentials

-1. Go to **appendix section of our Final Group Report**, click on the link that brings you to a Google Drive
+1. Go to **appendix section of our Final Group Report**, click on the link which brings you to a Google Drive
-2. Download the credentials JSON file
+2. Download the credentials JSON file and store it inside the credentials folder
-3. Save it as `credentials/credential.json` in the project root
+3. Ensure that the file follows `credentials/credential.json` in the project root

 ### Step 5.2: Authenticate